TimMikeladze/typescript-react-package-starter/README.md

 ❗Important note: in order to publish package to NPM you must add your token as a Github Action secret.
 Learn more on how to configure your repository and publish packages through Github Actions [here](https://docs.github.com/en/actions/publishing-packages/publishing-nodejs-packages).

+## PostCSS

+[tsup](https://github.com/egoist/tsup) supports PostCSS out of the box.
+Simply run `yarn add postcss -D` add a `postcss.config.js` file to the root of your project, then add any plugins you need.
+Learn more how to configure PostCSS [here](https://tsup.egoist.dev/#css-support).

+Additionally consider using the [tsup](https://github.com/egoist/tsup) configuration option `injectStyle` to inject the CSS directly into your Javascript bundle instead of outputting a separate CSS file.